bontchev/elasticpot/docs/postgres/README.md

 ## Installation

-When writing to an PostgreSQL database, the honeypot uses the free databases provided by MaxMind for the purposes of geoloacting the IP addresses.
+When writing to an PostgreSQL database, the honeypot uses the free databases provided by MaxMind for the purpose of geoloacting the IP addresses.
 Start by installing the library necessary to work with these databases from an account that can sudo (i.e., not from the user `elasticpot`):